Skeen/music-streamer-library/README.md

 ## Usage

-Run `npm start`, to launch the browser version of the application.
+Run `npm start`, to compile the library.

 Run `gulp help`, for a list of supported tasks.